slondr/gaeraned/server/Readme.md

-# gaeraned Gateway Server
+# gaeraned Server

-This server acts as the gateway for the multi-part gaeraned backend.
+This server acts as the backend for the video game gaeraned.
 It is written in Erlang, and capable of handling tens of thousands of concurrent connections while maintaining reasonable throughput and low latency.